Scholarships and Discounts

 Boyd Clarke International TESOL Student Scholarship

-This scholarship is open to new and current students in APU’s on-campus, online, and field-based TESOL programs.
+This scholarship is open to new and current students in APU’s on-campus and online TESOL programs.
 Each year, up to $1,000 is awarded to two different recipients.
 Applicants must be enrolled full-time and should be in good standing with the program and university (not on academic probation or conditionally admitted).
 Scholarship applications are due November 30 and June 30 and include a 500-word essay.
 Download the Boyd Clarke International TESOL Student Scholarship Application (PDF) for more information.

 Charles and Shirley Stapleton Graduate Endowed Scholarship

-This scholarship is open to new and current students in APU’s on-campus, online, and field-based TESOL programs.
+This scholarship is open to new and current students in APU’s on-campus and online TESOL programs.
 Each year, up to $500 is awarded to two different recipients.
 Applicants must be enrolled full-time and should be in good standing with the program and university (not on academic probation or conditionally admitted).
 Scholarship applications are due November 30 and June 30 and include a 500-word essay.
 Download the Charles and Shirley Stapleton Graduate Endowed Scholarship Application (PDF) for more information.

 Tsern Teaching English as a Foreign Language (TEFL) Scholarship